 Brand consistency and image

-It’s in your best interest to preserve and protect these brand elements.
+It’s in your best interest to preserve and protect these brand assets.
 Brand consistency and the uniformity in packaging, advertising and promotions can bring cost advantages.
 In fact, branding experts from the article “One World, One Car, One Name” in Bloomberg BusinessWeek state that using only one name for branding purposes can help businesses save marketing costs up to tens of millions of dollars per year.

 Legally protect your brand and trademarks